didehvar/joust/README.md

 # Instructions

-Install [MongoDB](https://www.mongodb.org/), you can set the environment variable `MONGOHQ_URL` to your connection string.
-The deafult will use the `joust` collection.
+Install [MongoDB](https://www.mongodb.org/), you can set the environment variable `MONGOHQ_URL` to your connection string (default: `mongodb://localhost/joust`), and start it up:
+`mongod --dbpath data/` (see [MongoDB docs](http://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/) for more information).

-Run `npm install` and `bower install` to install required packages and modules before running `export PATH="./node_modules/.bin:$PATH"` to add the newly created directory to your PATH.
+Run `npm install` (requires [Python 2.7.3](https://www.python.org/download/releases/2.7.3#download)) install required modules before running `export PATH="./node_modules/.bin:$PATH"` so you can run local npm modules on the command line.

-With the modules added to your path, you can build the Ember application using `ember build`.
+Use `bower install` to install front-end dependancies, then build the Ember application with `ember build`.

-Start the app using `npm start` or `DEBUG=joust npm start`.

 Rename `config.js.conf` to `config.js` and configure as necessary.
 With the default configuration, the app will run at [localhost](http://localhost:8111) on port 8111.

+Start the app using `npm start` or `DEBUG=joust npm start`.